ag-sc/Robot-Commonsense-Review/README.md

 # Commonsense Knowledge for Cognitive Robots: Supplementary Material

-This repository contains supplementary material to the paper "Commonsense Knowledge for Cognitive Robots: A Systematic Literature Review" submitted to the *Robotics and Autonomous Systems* journal.
+This repository contains supplementary material to the paper "Commonsense Knowledge for Cognitive Robots: A Systematic Literature Review", which is currently under review.

 ## Abstract

 One of the big challenges in robotics is the generalisation necessary for performing unknown tasks in unknown environments on unknown objects.
 For us humans, this challenge is simplified by the commonsense knowledge we can access.
 For cognitive robotics, representing and acquiring commonsense knowledge is a relevant problem, so we perform a systematic literature review to investigate the current state of commonsense knowledge application in cognitive robotics.
-For this review, we combine a keyword search on six search engines with a snowballing search on six related reviews, resulting in 2.048 distinct publications.
+For this review, we combine a keyword search on six search engines with a snowballing search on six related reviews, resulting in 2048 distinct publications.
-After applying pre-defined inclusion and exclusion criteria, we analyse the remaining 47 publications.
+After applying pre-defined inclusion and exclusion criteria, we analyse the remaining 52 publications.
-Our focus lies on the use cases and domains for which  commonsense knowledge is employed, the commonsense aspects that are considered, and the datasets / resources used as sources for  commonsense knowledge.
+Our focus lies on the use cases and domains for which commonsense knowledge is employed, the commonsense aspects that are considered, the datasets / resources used as sources for commonsense knowledge and the methods for evaluating these approaches
 Additionally, we discovered a divide in terminology between research from the knowledge representation and reasoning and the robotics community.
 This divide is investigated by looking at the extensive review performed by Zech et al.[^1], with whom we have no overlapping publications despite the similar goals.

 ## Research Questions